Central Building, UTS – home to Anti-Slavery Australia, Faculty of Law

-Anti-Slavery Australia is based in the University of Technology Sydney’s Faculty of Law, and is dedicated to eliminating modern slavery and slavery-like practices in Australia.
+Anti-Slavery Australia is based in the University of Technology Sydney’s Faculty of Law, and is dedicated to eliminating modern slavery in Australia.
 The Centre supports survivors of trafficking, slavery, forced labour and forced marriage through our specialist pro-bono legal practice.

 Students who have completed their PLT placements with ASA in the past have found it to be an extremely rewarding experience and many have gone on to work in the legal profession with a strong human rights and social justice focus.

 A Practical Experience placement with the Anti-Slavery Australia legal team offers a unique opportunity to be involved in the day to day work of their legal practice, as well as research and policy development.
 This may include:

 - participation and interaction in client interviews and, assisting in the drafting of statements, forms and applications;

 - co-ordinating with other external agencies such as the Red Cross and the Australian Federal Police;